 Supreme Court Appeal

 The Saskatchewan government decided to appeal the Saskatchewan Court of Appeal’s decision upholding federal government’s jurisdiction to enact legislation to control greenhouse gas emissions.
-The Supreme Court of Canada will hear this case March 24 – 25, 2020.
+The Supreme Court of Canada heard this case September 22 – 23, 2020.
+Listen to the webcast here.
 The NFU is one of the groups jointly intervening at the Supreme Court as Climate Justice et al. Click here for our complete Factum.
 Table of contents is on page 13 of the PDF.

 Affidavit of the National Farmers Union